passingthru67/workspaces-to-dock/README.md

 	**Show delay** - The time delayed before sliding the dock to the visible state.

-	**NOTE: If you are having trouble with the mouse accidentally touching the right edge of the screen (usually due to using vertical scroll bars), adjust this delay higher (say around 700ms).**
+	**NOTE: If you are having trouble with the mouse accidentally touching the right edge of the screen (usually due to using vertical scroll bars), adjust this delay higher (~ 700ms).**

 	**Hide delay** - The time delayed before sliding the dock to the hidden state.